Action #3248

 , which may serve as a starting point here.

-#9 Updated by Knödlseder Jürgen almost 4 years ago
+#9 Updated by Knödlseder Jürgen about 4 years ago

 One other proposal: currently GSkyDir